oracle-livelabs/analytics-ai/nba-whatif/build-dashboard/builddashboard.md

 This lab assumes you have:
 * An Oracle Cloud account
-* All previous labs successfully completed

-*This is the "fold" - below items are collapsed by default*

 ## Task 1: Establish the Filters

-(optional) Task 1 opening paragraph.

-1. Select the Filter Elements
-    - Ctrl + Click to select Season, Game Date, and Home Team Name
+1. Select the Filter Elements.
+Ctrl + Click to select Season, Game Date, and Home Team Name

-    - Drag the selection to the filter bar.
+2. Drag the selection to the filter bar.

 	![Drag to add filters](images/dashboard1.png)

-2. Modify the Filters
-    - Hover the mouse over Game Date in the filter bar
-    - Click the 3 dots
-    - Select “Filter Type” and change selection to **List**
+3. Modify the Filters.
+Hover the mouse over Game Date in the filter bar.
+Click the 3 dots.
+Select “Filter Type” and change selection to **List**

   ![Modify the Filter](images/dashboard2.png)

-3. Set the Filters
-    - Change Season to 2020
-    - Select Golden State Warriors in Home Team Name
-    - In Game Date, select 05/21/2021
+4. Set the Filters: Change Season to 2020, Select Golden State Warriors in Home Team Name.
+In the Game Date filter, select 05/21/2021

 ## Task 2: Build the Table